12V Fuse Size Calculator

 Need a complete wiring diagram?

-VoltPlan designs full electrical systems for campers, boats, and off-grid setups with automatic fuse sizing, wire gauges, and solar configurations.
+VoltPlan designs full electrical systems for campers, boats, and off-grid setups with automatic wire sizing, fuse placement, and solar configurations.

 Design Your System